20 Best Dog Breeds For People With Allergies, Because There Is Some Hope

 14. Cairn Terriers

-Cairn terriers are great for people with allergies, but keep one thing in mind: they only shed very little if they are being properly and regularly groomed.
-So if you don't have time to do that, this might not be the best option.
+Cairn terriers are great for people with allergies because, again, they shed minimally and may produce less dander.
+But there is definitely one important thing to keep in mind if you're thinking of getting one: they only shed very little if they are being properly and regularly groomed.
+So if you don't have time to do that, then this little guy might not be the best option.

 15. Havanese Dogs